-I live and work in Riga, Latvia and spend my days making kick ass things at Galeo Consulting.
+I live and work in Riga, Latvia and spend my days making kick ass things.

 Has just discovered SAL PluginSettings entry point.
 No more painful plugin configuration storage for me.
 Good-bye propertyset-storage-toolkit, you was so young, so brave, so dumb :)

 However, if you have more sophisticated needs than PluginSettings API, smth more than get, put, remove and you want all the power PropertySet could provide you - like lookup, more sophisticated data types, more sophisticated scopes (not like Global and Project-level only, but anything you could map to id, prefix and entityName) then you still might take a look into propertyset-storage-toolkit.

 Note: please you SAL PluginSettings until you are really forced not to.

 If you are familiar with JIRA and it’s API then you might agree, that some easy operations become a little difficult when it comes to coding (all the workflows, overall JIRA stack understanding, configuration items, integration with other systems etc).